naturalis/mixed-reads-assembly-Erycina/README.md

 Requirements
 ------------
-How much RAM/disk space/processor cores are needed for this work environment?
 For this project we had been allocated 64 Gb RAM, 8 VCPU's and 160 Gb disk storage.
 For this project we made use of 6 of 8 cores.
 We had chosen to use 6 cores to speed up the assembly.
 It is possible to use 7 cores but we wanted to play it safe and allow the operating system to use 2 cores for its other functions.

 The RAM usage never came above 10 Gb so the allocated 64 Gb is more than enough.